tink-crypto/tink/README.md

 Before a specific implementation of a primitive can be used the Tink library must be the initialized so that it "knows" the desired implementations.
-This initialization happens via _registration_ of the implementations.
+This intialization happens via _registration_ of the implementations.
 For example if one would like to use the standard implementations of AEAD and MAC primitives offered by Tink, the initialization would look as follows: